-The Justices of the Peace Review Council will hold a formal hearing into a complaint about the conduct of Justice of the Peace Richard Bisson of the Ontario Court of Justice.
+The Justices of the Peace Review Council held a formal hearing into a complaint about the conduct of Justice of the Peace Richard Bisson of the Ontario Court of Justice.

 The Hearing Panel found that the conduct summarized below constituted judicial misconduct: